LGN520/farreach-public/ycsb-implementation.md

 		+ For speical case bwcost
 			* Switchos maintains and embeds per-server speical case bandwidth cost into snapshot data
 			* Controller dumps localbwcost as well as serveridx
-			* TODO: Script calculates average globalbwcost and per-server average localbwcost for exp9 on bandwidth cost, and then sums up avg localbwcost of all logical servers and avg globalbwcost
 	- Dump client-side backup in TerminatorThread
 	- Debug and test
 		+ Fix compilation errors of client, switch, and server&controller